JosiahGuy/DS320Project/README.md

 Will be integrating the three sources together using pandas in a Jupyter Notebook.
 From there will be using an xgboost classifier to predict number of touchdowns in the 2018 Big 10 Football Season based on the integrated data, and strongest features.

 # Results

+Opportunities for further analysis include integrating more data with more players and teams.